89rat/pqshield-api/pq359_mobile_app/VIRTUAL_SENTINEL_ENGINE_IMPLEMENTATION.md

 The implementation demonstrates that advanced AI and quantum-resistant security can be made accessible and appropriate for users of all ages, from children learning digital citizenship to seniors protecting against sophisticated scams.
 The self-learning capabilities ensure the system continuously improves while maintaining the highest standards of privacy and user control.

-This groundbreaking technology positions PQShield as the definitive leader in next-generation mobile security, offering a complete solution that protects not just devices and data, but the digital well-being of users across all age groups and life stages.
+This groundbreaking technology positions PQ359 as the definitive leader in next-generation mobile security, offering a complete solution that protects not just devices and data, but the digital well-being of users across all age groups and life stages.

 **The future of mobile security is here, and it's adaptive, intelligent, and deeply personal.**